 The General Genetics Clinic provides services to children and adults who are at risk for or have already been diagnosed with a genetic condition.
-Services are available at a variety of locations, including the Main Campus, Liberty Township, Eastgate and Outpatient Kentucky.
-Outreach clinics are partly supported by grants from the Ohio Department of Health, Bureau of Maternal and Child Health and are held in Adams, Brown, Clermont and Highland counties.
+Services are available at a variety of locations, including the Main Campus, Liberty Township and Mason.

-The Biochemical Genetics Section of the Human Genetics Division at Children's Hospital Medical Center of Cincinnati provides clinical, nutritional and laboratory care programs for children and adults with metabolic or biochemical diseases.
+The Biochemical Genetics Section of the Human Genetics Division at Cincinnati Children's provides clinical, nutritional and laboratory care programs for children and adults with metabolic or biochemical diseases.
 The clinic provides care to newborns with abnormal newborn screening tests, children and adults with clinical symptoms suggesting a disorder of metabolism and families with a history of metabolic disease.

-For more information about the Metabolic Diseases Clinic at Children's Hospital Medical Center of Cincinnati, please contact the Human Genetics Division at 513-636-4760.
+For more information about the Metabolic Diseases Clinic, contact the Human Genetics Division at 513-636-4760.

 The Cincinnati Neurofibromatosis Center serves as a resource to patients and families affected by neurofibromatosis (NF) by providing comprehensive diagnosis, treatment, and research of this disease.
 The NF Center includes a pediatric NF Clinic, Adult NF Clinic, NF / Neurology Clinic, NF Orthopedics and a Neuro-Oncology Clinic.
 The Cincinnati NF Center was also one of the first 20 programs chosen by the Children’s Tumor Foundation (CTF) to be part of the national NF Clinic Network, and is one of nine centers chosen to be part of the NF Clinical Consortium.